Mean-field Variational Bayes for Sparse Probit Regression: The algorithm

-To run the algorithm, one needs to set the two hyperparameters $\nu^{2}$ (prior variance for $\bbeta$) and $\rho$ (prior inclusion probability of the variables).
-In both the simulation studies and the application below, these hyperparameters are set according to the following data-driven procedure.
-First, for a given $\rho$ value, we set $\nu^{2}=\nu_{0}^{2}/(\rho\cdot p)$, in order to control the prior variance of the linear predictor to be close to $\nu_{0}^{2}$, under the assumption that the predictors have been standardized (as it is always advisable in practice) or generated with unit variance.
-In the following, we will use $\nu_{0}^{2}=25$.
-Then, after potentially dividing the data into a training and test set, the optimal value of $\rho$ is chosen via a $K$-fold cross-validation on the training set only, where the allocation of observations to folds is stratified by output value $y_{i}$ to have approximately the same fraction of $y_{i}=1$ in each fold, close to the fraction throughout the whole training dataset.
+Then, after potentially dividing the data into a training and test set, the optimal value of $\rho$ is chosen via a $K$-fold cross-validation on the training set only, where the allocation of observations to folds is stratified by output value $y_{i}$ to have approximately the same fraction of $y_{i}=1$ in each fold, close to the fraction in the whole training dataset.
 For each value of $\rho$ in a grid of possible values, typically ranging from $0.05$ to $0.5$ with a step size of $0.05$, we compute the average cross-validation deviance

-where $\text{dev}_{k}= -2\sum_{i\in I_{k}}[y_{i} \log \hat p_{i} + (1-y_{i}) \log (1-\hat p_{i})]$, $I_{k}$ is the set of indices of the observations assigned to fold $k$, and $\hat p_{i} = \hat\Pr[y_{i}=1\mid \by_{-\text{FOLD}(i)}]$ is the estimated probability of success for the $i$-th training observation, when the model is fitted on the set of all the training observations, excluding the ones in the fold to which the $i$-th observation belongs, whose index set is denoted $\text{FOLD}(i)=\{I_{k}\colon i\in I_{k}\}$.
+where $\text{dev}_{k}= -2\sum_{i\in I_{k}}[y_{i} \log \hat p_{i} + (1-y_{i}) \log (1-\hat p_{i})]$, $I_{k}$ is the set of indices of the observations assigned to fold $k$, and $\hat p_{i} = \hat\Pr[y_{i}=1\mid \by_{-\text{FOLD}(i)}]$ is the estimated probability of success for the $i$-th training observation, when the model is fitted on the set of all the training observations, excluding the ones in the fold to which the $i$-th observation belongs, whose index set is denoted $\text{FOLD}(i)=I_{k} \text{ if }i\in I_{k}$.
 Calling $\bW^{(-\text{FOLD}(i))}$ and $\bmu^{(-\text{FOLD}(i))}$ the variational mean estimates for $\bGamma$ and $\bbeta$ obtained from the MFVB algorithm fitted on $\by_{-\text{FOLD}(i)}$, we compute $\hat p_{i}$ using the plug-in estimate $\hat p_{i}=\Phi(\bx_{i}\T \bW^{(-\text{FOLD}(i))} \bmu^{(-\text{FOLD}(i))})$.